ManojBableshwar/AzureML/samples/README.md

 ### Setup instructions for Pipeline Job with Command Components preview

 Pre-reqs:
 1. AzureML Workspce with a compute cluster created.
+We strongly recommend using an existing test or sandbox Workspace or creating a new Workspace becuase the private preview bits can have bugs.
+DO NOT TRY THE PREVIEW ON A WORKSPACE WITH PRODUCTION ASSETS.
 2. If you do not have the Azure CLI installed, follow the installation instructions at https://docs.microsoft.com/cli/azure/install-azure-cli.
 2.15 is the minimum version your need.
 Check the version with `az version`.
 You can use Azure Cloud Shell which has Azure CLI pre-installed: https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart

 Steps: